Here’s how Canadian egg farmers are bringing hope to Eswatini

 Through these eggs and Project Canaan’s other initiatives, Ian and Janine help feed 3,200 children every week.

-The progress made in Swaziland in just a few years is thanks to the dedication of volunteers.
-Today Project Canaan produces 4,000 fresh eggs each day for the community and supplements 880,000 meals each year to rural parts of Swaziland.
+The progress made in Eswatini in just a few years is thanks to the dedication of volunteers.
+Today Project Canaan produces 4,000 fresh eggs each day for the community and supplements 880,000 meals each year to rural parts of Eswatini.
 Each meal includes local eggs, which provide nutrients needed to fight disease, as well as build an effective immune response to life-saving vaccinations.

 “Before the egg barn,” says Ian, “we used to put together a rice pack with all the vitamins and minerals a person would need… but it didn’t address the issue of protein deficiency.
 Eggs did.
 They’re the perfect protein.
 This has been a huge advancement for our program.”